 An X-ray is usually required to confirm a diagnosis of scoliosis, although it is recommended that the patient consult a spine specialist before getting an X-ray.

 The Cobb angle measurement, which measures the angle between the upper and lowermost vertebrae is indicative of scoliosis for readings of 10° or more.

-The current bone age and estimated remaining growth of the individual, which are important factors in the treatment of scoliosis, can be estimated with iliac apophysis or Risser sign test.
+The current bone age and estimated remaining growth of the individual, both of which are important factors in the treatment of scoliosis, can be estimated with an iliac apophysis or the Risser sign test.

 In some cases, magnetic resonance imaging (MRI) may be required to eliminate the possibility of other related health conditions, such as syringomyelia, Arnold-Chiari malformation, or a tumor, leading to the symptoms.